acadadev/rosrider_doc/05_PARAMETERS/README.md

 These plots below compare the step response of a **classic PID controller** (left) versus a **cascaded PID** with feedforwards and stribeck friction modeling (right).
-The advanced control scheme on the right demonstrates significantly tighter tracking, eliminating the lag and slow rise time seen in the classic implementation.
+The control scheme on the right demonstrates significantly tighter tracking, eliminating the lag and slow rise time seen in the classic implementation.

 ![PID Mode Comparison](../images/rosrider/PID_modes.png)